hcp-uw/algo-visualizer/README.md

 # algo-visualizer

-The Express server should be started with Postgres database before running the React client.
+Welcome to the HCP Algorithm Visualizer project.
+This repository contains the front-end React application in the `client` folder and the back-end Node.js application in the `server` folder.
+The following information will explain how to set up the development environment for your to run and test the codebase on your local machine.

+# Starting up React and Node

+Note, there are two ways to start the codebase's front-end and back-end
+1. Npm commands (faster, but more commands needed)
+2. Docker Compose (slower, but less commends needed)

-## **Running guide**:
+## Npm Setup:

+This approach is more organic and you're probably more used to this approach if you have experience developing Node.js or React applications.

-If you don't have Node.js, install it from the [official website](https://nodejs.org/en/).
+First, if you don't have Node.js, install it from the [official website](https://nodejs.org/en/).

-# Backend
+### Starting Backend

 Open a terminal on VS Code.
 Follow the following steps on terminal: